Chelan, Washington, US

 generally have less powerful hydraulics than those upstream.
 The rapids above the Old Highway

-Bridge have been collectively labeled "Extra Credit," (video of Extra
+Bridge have been collectively labeled "Extra Credit," while the series of larger

 At lower flows (273 cfs), there are at least two routes in Fat Lady that are very constricted